Modularity of generating series of divisors on unitary Shimura varieties: Introduction

 \begin{remark} There is a second method of constructing Green functions for the special divisors, based on the methods of \cite{Ku97}, which gives rise to a non-holomorphic variant of $\widehat{\phi}(\tau)$.
 It is a recent theorem of Ehlen-Sankaran \cite{ES} that Theorem \ref{ThmB} implies the modularity of this non-holomorphic generating series.
 See \S \ref{ss:nonhol}. \end{remark}

-The motivating desire for the modularity result of Theorem \ref{ThmB} is that it allows one to construct arithmetic theta lifts.
+One motivation for the modularity result of Theorem \ref{ThmB} is that it allows one to construct arithmetic theta lifts.
 If $g(\tau)\in S_n(\Gamma_0(D),\chi_\kk^n)$ is a classical scalar valued cusp form, we may form the Petersson inner product

 as in \cite{Ku04}.
 One expects, as in [\emph{loc.~cit.}], that the arithmetic intersection pairing of $\widehat{\theta}(g)$ against other cycle classes should be related to derivatives of $L$-functions, providing generalizations of the Gross-Zagier and Gross-Kohnen-Zagier theorems.
 Specific instances in which this expectation is fulfilled can be deduced from \cite{BHY,Ho1,Ho2}.
 This will be explained in the companion paper \cite{BHKRY-2}.